FearDread/guerrilla_ui/README.md

 ```

 ### Guerrilla API
-The <GUI> Sandbox API comes with alot of capabilities out of the box.
+The Guerrilla UI Sandbox API comes with alot of capabilities out of the box.
 It uses the [faccade pattern](https://en.wikipedia.org/wiki/Facade_pattern).
 That way you can hide the features provided by the core and only show a well defined custom static long term API to your modules.

 > This is actually one of the most important concepts for creating
 mainainable applications.